 1-2 hours pre-workout eat a small meal again consisting of complex carbs and protein (it is easier to have a protein shake and a piece of fruit such as an apple or banana)

-Immediately post workout, have a fast acting carb drink to replenish your carb stores, this will decrease recovery time.
+Immediately post-workout, have a fast-acting carb drink to replenish your carb stores, this will decrease recovery time.

 That’s 6 meals in one day, small portions designed to keep you feeling full, keep your insulin levels low (except for post work out) and help you keep your body fat levels at the optimum level.

 You are going to be ready to gain employment in the fitness market as your own personal trainer working for a company, or maybe you can work self-employed.
 You’ll want to Focus Training which has a great reputation for learning.
-This is important to your potential career endeavors.
+This is important to your potential career endeavours.
 Our preferred Focus Training courses associated with this blog post on no carbs after 6pm? include our level 2 gym instructor courses, exercise referral qualification, sports massage courses near me and the extremely popular pt courses.

 The registry of exercise professionals (REP) are able to propose schools which are accredited by them, such as Focus Training.
 You will be qualified and competent to practise as an authorized personal trainer in the UK.
 Via our main page you are able to find much more informative info on pt courses online.